Prescribing and dispensing antibiotics

 - can help minimise the spread of antimicrobial resistance (AMR) by pausing and considering each antimicrobial prescription

-- can consult the World Organisation for Animal Health list of antimicrobials of veterinary importance
+- can consult the World Organisation for Animal Health list of antimicrobials of veterinary importance (PDF, 363KB)

 - can consult the importance ratings and summary of antibacterial uses in humans in Australia—developed by the Australian Strategic and Technical Advisory Group on AMR (ASTAG).
 The ratings provide: